saalikmubeen/talkhouse/README.md

 *  Remove friend, ability to unfriend someone
 * **`Talkhouse Spaces`** like Twitter spaces.
 You can host a space and any of your friends can join that space.

+The `talkhouse spaces` are implemented using MESH topology to establish a peer-to-peer network between every person or client joining the space. i.e, every person maintains a p2p connection with every other person in the room.

 # Installation